 Specialty dining options have become a common feature on modern cruise ships, and the Chef’s Table on Royal Caribbean’s Radiance of the Seas is the best we have tried to date.
 The days of true “all-inclusive travel” are long gone.
-While the cost of sailing includes meals, Royal Caribbean, like the other lines we have sailed in the past few years (Princess, NCL, and MSC), also offer “speciality” options for a cover charge.
+While the cost of sailing includes meals, Royal Caribbean, like the other lines we have sailed in the past few years, also offers “speciality” options for a cover charge.

 What you get for the extra fee is an experience.
 In the case of the Chef’s Table, a once in a lifetime exquisite five-course meal paired with appropriate wines.
 The Chef’s Table was a truly unique evening, shared with new friends.